Twoja twarz brzmi znajomo

 Twoja twarz brzmi znajomo (Polish: Your Face Sounds Familiar) is a Polish talent show broadcast by Polsat that is based on the Spanish version of the series.
 The show involves eight celebrities and/or artists (singers, actors and television personalities) portraying various iconic singers in order to win a cash prize for a charity of their choice.

 Format

 The show challenges celebrities (singers and actors) to impersonate different music artists every week, which are chosen by the show's "Randomiser".
 Afterwards they are judged by the panel of celebrity judges.
 The 'randomiser' can choose any older or younger artist available in the machine, or even a singer of the opposite sex, or a deceased singer.
-The winner of each episode wins 10,000 PLN, and the winner of the whole show wins 100,000 PLN.
-The 2nd place winner in each episode receives a check for 5,000 PLN, which you donate to charity.
+The winner of each episode receives 15,000 PLN (10,000 PLN in seasons 1–22) and the winner of the whole show wins 150,000 PLN (100,000 PLN in seasons 1–22).
+The 2nd place winner in each episode receives a check for 5,000 PLN, which they donate to charity.